ippontech/blog-usa/posts/serverless-architectures.md

 * Because the services you use are shared, you inherit the security issues inherent in the multi-holder service.
 For example, access to other client data through process sharing.

 ### Implementation Drawbacks
 Let us now turn to the drawbacks inherent in the currently available solutions.
-Let’s keep in mind that this should evolve quickly given its rapid growth.
+Let's keep in mind that this should evolve quickly given its rapid growth.

 #### Execution time
 A current limitation is maximum execution time for FaaS.
 Currently there is a 5 minute limit AWS Lambda, and a 9 minute limit for Google Cloud Functions.
 This constraint restricts the scope of Use Cases such as video processing or some batch work.

 #### Function warm up
 Another disadvantage that some FaaS implementations cause is the latency at startup (named cold start).
-In addition to the function’s execution time, there is also up to a 10 second warming latency depending on the context (example when using a JVM).
+In addition to the function's execution time, there is also up to a 10 second warming latency depending on the context (example when using a JVM).
 This is why some suppliers like Google restrict the number of compatible languages for their functions and thus allow only the use of Javascript (which is understandable given the performance of their engine).

 Similarly we can observe network latencies when several lambda functions are created in series.
 We will detail this in more detail in the next paragraph.

 #### Tests
-Since there is a lot of talk about development, the same goes for tests.
+There is a lot to say about development, and the same goes for tests.
 Even if some people think that "Testing is doubting", we have to deal with this point, especially since it is a serious drawback when using this type of service.

 Some may think that because of the isolation of each function, it may be relatively easy to test them.
 Those people are right when speaking about unit tests because it's just a piece of code, but when we talk about integration tests it is not as straightforward.
 New questions arise, due to dependencies on external services (database, authentication).
 In these cases we need to think about their scope, and the relevance of carrying out these end-to-end tests.
-The majority of service providers don’t offer testing specific functionality, such as easy before and after state management, or specific costing rules for tests.
+The majority of service providers don't offer testing specific functionality, such as easy before and after state management, or specific costing rules for tests.

 When attempting to develop and test locally, you will need local stub systems that are not necessarily provided.
 On this point, Google differentiates itself from others by the fact that all its solutions are generally based on Open Source systems, so the community is quickly developing stubs for those services.

 The same applies to the integration of FaaS services.
 It is still difficult to find a local implementation of the structure that embeds the functions.
 We will therefore have to use the final environment directly.
 Although staging concepts separate test use from production use, unfortunately this does not apply to all services.

 #### Deployment & versioning
-Currently, no successful pattern has been established for the packaging and deployment phase`s.
+Currently, no successful pattern has been established for the packaging and deployment phases.
 That's why we are rapidly facing constraints on atomic function deployment.
 Take the case of a series of functions that run, to ensure a consistent deployment, you will have to stop your service at the origin of the triggering events, then deploy all your functions and then activate the service again.
 This can be a major problem for applications requiring high availability.
 The same goes for the application versioning and rollback phase.

 #### Supervision
 To date, the only possible solutions for monitoring and debugging your functions in detail are those provided by the service provider and are generally relatively immature.
 Even though enormous efforts are being made as with the release of AWS X-Ray, there is still a long way to go in order to have a complete and specific FaaS solution.

 # To conclude
-We have seen in this article that Serverless can bring a lot of automation and benefits, but it’s not the only and best solution for your future architecture.
+We have seen in this article that Serverless technologies can bring a lot of automation and benefits, but it's not the only and best solution for your future architecture.
 You first need to think about your constraints before to choose this kind of services.

 You should also remember that Serverless is still young.
 For your information, AWS Lambda technology launched 2 years ago and Google Functions have just been released to Beta phase.
-We still have few real case studies on massive serverless architectures, the first official one was during AWS re:Invent event on November 2017.
+We still have few real case studies on massive serverless architectures, the first official one was during AWS re:Invent event in November 2017.
 But we can guarantee a good future for this technology given the way it evolves.